rinaldilucas/less-example/README.md

   <h3 align="center">Less example</h3>

   <p align="center">
-    A simple example using less, npm and gulp <br>to jumpstart your studies.
+    A simple example using less, npm, and gulp <br>to jumpstart your studies.
     <br />
     <br />
     <a href="https://github.com/rinaldilucas/less-example"><strong>Explore the docs »</strong></a>